MicrosoftDocs/supply-chain-center/articles/use/supplier_portal.md

 ![A screenshot of Dynamics 365 settings and the My Processes page.
 ](//:0)

+>[!Important]
-**Important**: The default application URL that is used in the content of the email (localhost:7500) is incorrect.
+> The default application URL that is used in the content of the email (localhost:7500) is incorrect.
 Therefore, you **must** follow the steps in this section to replace the application URL in the email content before you send any invitations.

 ## Customize the invitation email